jprudent/didactic-happiness/bramah/README.md

 making briefly a bridge between RST and GND.
 Hard reboot is necessary after each flash.

 h1.
+Bugs

+- The '\' is printed as the Yen symbol.

+- Only 16 characters are printed on scree

+h1.
 Diary

+h3.
+Day 8
+Bought components on the internet.
+Notably :
+- Arduino nano : I expect it to work like UNO and be able to flash it to act as a keyboard
+- Arduino micro : Apparently less powerful but ship comes with USB keyboard for free.
+No Code :(

 h3.
 Day 6-7
 The weekend.
 Display is OK.
 I mean I can type on keypad and characters are